marcelvoss/MVDribbbleKit/README.md

 MVDribbbleKit is available via [CocoaPods](http://cocoapods.org/).
 Add the following to your Podfile, install it and you are ready to go:

 `
-pod 'MVDribbbleKit', '~> 1.0'
+pod 'MVDribbbleKit', '~> 0.2'
 `

 ### Without CocoaPods
 Download the latest version, drop the MVDribbbleKit folder to your project and #import it.
+Then you have to do the same for the two third party libraries: SSKeychain and ISO8601DateFormatter.

 ## Usage
 ### Authenticating